- Implementation: Enabling the management of planes

 If the display of planes is allowed in the editor, the number of the current plane is displayed at the top right of element.

-Changing plane by programming
+Changing plane through programming

-property is used to:
+property allows you to:

 - find out and change the current plane of an element.

 - find out the plane associated with a control.

 Changing plane in an element

 Changing plane in an element can be performed at any time.
 A Button control is often used to change planes.

 // Switch to plane 4 for adding orders